Your Complete Guide to the 4 Stages of Garment Manufacturing

 Clothing samples are indispensable to the fit of your finalized garments.
 If you’re working with a garment manufacturing team, they’ll guide you through the sample-making process.

 Creating a great clothing sample requires a multifaceted approach beginning with a simple flat sketch all the way up to charting your measurement table.
 Fortunately, it’s a sequential, step-by-step process that TEG has perfected over the years.

-Create a Flat Sketch
+Create a Tech Pack

 Form Your Bill of Materials (BOM)

-Create Your Measurement Table
+Include a Measurement Table

 The measurement table is a spreadsheet that keeps track of all measurements for each component of your garment.
 From chest circumference to strap widths, the rows in your measurement table are there to display the specific parts of your clothing that need a measurement assigned.